-8 keys to create an effective annual plan for 2024
+8 keys to create an effective annual plan for 2025

 Patrick Whatman

-Published on November 29, 2023
+Published on November 29, 2024

 Annual planning season seems to arrive earlier each year.
 It can take months to do the analysis, brainstorming, and forecasting required.
-Plus you need precious time with the board, executives, managers and team leaders.
+Plus, you need precious time with the board, executives, managers, and team leaders.

 For some, it starts at the end of Q3.
 Yet you still struggle to deliver it in time for Q1.